meerkat-manor/marti/docs/source/martiLQ.md

 together are listed under the same **martiLQ** definition.

 At least one document or file must be included.
-If the same resource is repeated it will commonly be for definiting multiple formats, with each file having a different extension.
+If the same resource is repeated it will commonly be defining multiple formats, with each file having a different extension.
 Commonly the definition includes at least the following
 items: